rpigu-i/pata-password-cracker/README.md

 Currently md5, SHA1, SHA224, SHA256, SHA384, and SHA512 are supported.
 New encryption plguins can be added as needed.

+## PataData

+This is where the magic happens.
+Using pataphysical algorithms we can generate all sorts of interesting password combinations based upon key value pairs.

 This is still in early stages of development......